rbjaxter/budhud/README.md

 ### Installing
 After extracting the hud, navigate to: **/Steam/steamapps/common/team fortress 2/tf/custom** and move "budhud" into your custom folder.

-Your directory should then look like this: **/Steam/steamapps/common/team fortress 2/tf/custom/budhud** and contain "_Customization_", "materials", "resource", and "scripts"
+Your directory should then look like this: **/Steam/steamapps/common/team fortress 2/tf/custom/budhud** and contain "Customization", "materials", "resource", and "scripts"

 Customization
 =============